 This info-graphic shows just a few specific ways the internet has evolved.

 Twenty years from now, we’ll probably look back at the gross overuse of memes and wonder how they were ever so popular.
 Do you have any predictions for what will be out of style in 20 years?
 Did we forget any ridiculous 90’s internet trends?
-Leave a comment and let us know!
+Let us know!